Kirby Smart: Alabama

 Smart followed Nick Saban to the University of Alabama in 2007.
 He was hired by Saban as an assistant coach on January 9.
 On February 27, 2008, Smart was promoted to defensive coordinator.
 On December 8, 2009, Smart was awarded the Broyles Award as the nation's best assistant coach.
 He was the first Alabama assistant coach to win the award.
-Alabama would go on to win the BCS National Championship.
+Alabama went on to win the BCS National Championship over Texas.
 Smart considered a lucrative contract to be the defensive coordinator at his alma mater, the University of Georgia but chose to stay with the Crimson Tide in early January 2010.
 In 2011, Smart's defense helped Alabama win another championship, beating LSU in the 2012 BCS National Championship Game.
 On March 27, 2012, the University of Alabama System's Board Of Trustees voted to increase Smart's salary and extend his contract.
 On November 20, 2012, Smart was recognized as the 2012 AFCA FBS Assistant Coach of the Year.
 Alabama would win another national championship, beating Notre Dame with a bruising defense.
 On April 16, 2013, Smart was granted a $200,000 salary increase to make him the highest-paid defensive coordinator in college football.
+He was part of the Alabama staff that won the National Championship over Clemson in the 2015 season.

 Georgia

+On December 6, 2015, Smart was announced as the 26th head football coach at the University of Georgia.